 “… beautifully and thoughtfully written.
 It is Garret Wilson’s masterpiece.”
 (KC Stylus)

 Pulitzer Prize winner Wallace Stegner weaves together fact and fiction in his remembrances and reflections of growing up in the Frenchman River Valley.
-To this day “Wolf Willow” remains the definitive novel of the region, by which all others are measured.
+Published in 1962, “Wolf Willow” remains one of the definitive novels of the region.